ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

         $ rwadm relicense

-    You will need to purchase the license from Rackware by mailing the generated license file to licensing@rackwareinc.com or sales@rackwareinc.com.
+    You will need to purchase the license from RackWare by mailing the generated license file to licensing@rackwareinc.com or sales@rackwareinc.com.

 2. Once the valid license is received, download the license file and place it under `/etc/rackware`.
 Then restart the services to apply the license using this command: